You are not anemic, at least not anemic from “iron deficiency!”

 “The evidence that supplemental iron can promote both [emphasis added] infectious and chronic inflammatory disease is clear…”

-Has your doctor has brought this known fact about how iron feeds pathogens to your attention?
+Has your healthcare practitioner mentioned this known fact about how iron feeds pathogens?

 Continuing down this rabbit hole of iron truth are the compelling articles by Nancy Andrews, MD, PhD.
 She seems to have a knack for simplifying what, at times, can be a most daunting topic.
 I simply love her diagram of the process of iron recycling, presented as Figure 2, which highlights the dynamic and fluid aspects of iron metabolism.